a13x95/ImageProcessing/README.md

 This dependencies can be installed manually or by running the following command having requirements.txt in the current directory: pip install -r requirements.txt

+This application uses a MongoDB database which is automatically installed on Linux and Windows.
+For the installation to succeed, you must run your IDE/executable as administrators while on Windows.
+Run cmd/PowerShell as administrators for "mongod" command to start the MongoDB server.
+RUN AS ADMINISTRATOR: right click on the executable and press "Run as administrator".